- Uber Eats delivers 24 hours a day, but most restaurants aren’t open 24 hours.

 Your safety when making night deliveries will depend a lot on your location.
-You know your city better than anyone, so you can decide which neighbourhoods you feel comfortable making deliveries to after dark and which ones are not worth it.
-While you can’t see the drop-off location when you accept an order, usually they tend to be in the same part of town and you can always cancel it and accept the fee if you really feel unsafe.
+You know your city better than anyone, so you can decide which neighborhoods you feel comfortable making deliveries to after dark and which ones are not worth it.
+While you can’t see the drop-off location when you accept an order, usually, they tend to be in the same part of town and you can always cancel it and accept the fee if you really feel unsafe.

 Tips for Driving UberEats at Night

-Driving for Uber Eats at night has the potential to help you earn a lot of money even with the setbacks.
+Driving for Uber Eats at night has the potential to help you earn a lot of money, even with the setbacks.
 Here are some tips to help you stay safe and maximize your earnings.

 Have a backup navigation app.
 The UberEats app is great, but sometimes the navigation still needs some work.
 You don’t want to get sent down a blind alleyway at night when you’re making a delivery in a sketchy part of town.
 Double-check your route on Waze or another GPS app.